jeff-adkisson/swe-3313-fall-2025/project/README.md

 PRO TIP 2: I will not hire an experienced engineer who says they do not care what tools they use.
 To me, that shows a lack of craftsmanship and passion for your art.
 Further, I will escort you out of the building and push you into the street if you say you use Windows Notepad to write your code.
 Windows Notepad sucks.

 PRO TIP 3: You would not hire a carpenter who has no tools.
 Sometimes, you have to pay for good tools.
 For whatever reason, some software engineers will not usething that is not free.
 That's workable but not always pragmatic.
 Licensed software, particularly when reasonably priced, is an outstanding investment.
 Note that Visual Studio is not reasonably priced IMO, which is why I recommend trying JetBrains Rider if you are doing C# development.

+### Markdown and Source Code

+1. Create a directory off the root of your team repo named `~\source`. *All* of your source files go under this directory.

+   - Your grade will be a 25 or less if your source does not compile.
+Your job as a software engineer is to produce and deliver code that compiles *and* solves an important problem.
+Delivering code that does not compile is unacceptable.

+2. In your source directory, add a `~\source\.gitignore` file configured for your environment.
+This will help ensure you do not check in compilation artifacts (which should almost never be checked in).
+There are `.gitignore` templates here (find the one most suitable to your language and frameworks). https://github.com/github/gitignore.
+Read here for more information on this concept. https://www.w3schools.com/git/git_ignore.asp

+   - You are not using `.gitignore` correctly if the following are checked into your repository (these are the most common problems - not the only problems).
+     - Java: `target`, `bin`, or `out` directories are checked in. `.war`, `.jar` and `.zip` are also indicators of a problem.
+     - Java: `bin`, `obj`, or `packages` directories are checked in. `.dll`, `.jar` and `.zip` are also indicators of a problem.
+     - Python: `_pycache_`, `build`, `dist`, and `env` are indicators of a problem.
+   - Do not add your `.gitignore` file last. *Add it first.* Otherwise, you have to manually go back and remove the things `.gitignore` tells the source control system to overlook.

+3. Create a directory named `~\implementation` and place a `README.md` file in it.
+You will put your detailed configuration instructions here.

+   - Make *certain* your instructions are detailed and will help me get your source code running on my machine.
+Have every member of your team perform the instructions.
+If I cannot make your project work, you will be disappointed with your grade.
+Every framework in this cource is cross-platform, so there should be zero reasons why your project cannot easily be made to operate on my machine (which is a Mac M4).

+   - Set the title to `Implementation`.

+   - Add sections for `Environment Setup`, `Data Storage Setup`, and `How to Start`.

+     - **Environment Setup**
+       Explain what is needed to prepare the machine.
+What version of Java or C# or Python, where do I get what is needed (links - do not make me Google it!), steps to configure the environment, setting environment variables, etc.
+       NOTE: Sometimes teams will give me 500 steps here.
+None of these projects should take more than a few steps to configure the environment.

+     - **Database Setup**
+       Explain how to configure the data storage for your application.
+This will load your seed data, example users (minimum of 1 user and 1 administrator), inventory, etc. You do not need sample sales orders.

+     - **How to Start and Login**
+       Explain how to compile and launch your application *from a terminal* and open it in a browser.
+Here you will include a table containing the username, password, and role of each sample user (so I do not have to dig through your data storage to figure it out), and the path to your web application and its port (typically something like https://localhost:8080).
+Your instructions must be *very* precise.
+I should not have to look up anything to start your application.

+       NOTE: I should not have to use Intellij, Rider, or PyCharm to run your application.
+Will your customers have to start their applications from an IDE? **No, and nor should I. Learn how to start your application from a terminal window.** Stop relying on IDEs to run completed applications.
+IDEs are for building and troubleshooting your app - not running it.

+     - **Troubleshooting**
+       If you and your team have found any problems I am likely to encounter, you should either fix the problem (recommended) or list it here along with steps to bypass/correct the problem.
+Common issues I see that you should either try to avoid or describe how to fix are:

+       - Java: Performing a clean build with Maven, starting a project from the command line using the `mvn` command, and how to force Maven to install dependencies.
+       - Python: How to load dependencies via a `requirements.txt` file.
+This is how you will load Flask.
+I will not have Flask or SqlLite, etc. installed.
+Your application must do it.
+       - C#: I rarely see problems with C#.
+It's a very forgiving build and dependency environment if you are using .NET Core.
+The prior .NET Framework (ending in v4.8) was not nearly as friendly (but you are *not* allowed to use that either).

+4. In your main `~/README.md`, create a section at the end called `Implementation`.
+Add a link to the `~\implementation\README.md` file here.

+### Make Me Happy

+I love it when projects just start and work.
+Strive to make your project easy to configure and launch and login.

+PRO TIP: If you have a member of your team using a Mac M series, have them test your `~\implementation\README.md` steps.
+I use an Mac M4...
+If all of you use Windows, that is fine, but do not give me any Windows-specific instructions (such as "Open Control Panel" or "Click the Start menu").
+Keep your instructions either OS-agnostic or list instructions for different environments.

 ### Instructions and Grading Rubric